dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 If you want to be efficient when use stored procedures write them in SQL and avoid PLpgSQL.

+Note outside the book: default join in PostgreSQL and in SQL in general is `inner join`.
+When you are using `join` you implicitly saying I want `inner join`.

-> rather than invest in an extra layer of caching architecture in front of your APIs, wouldn’t it be better to write smarter and more efficient SQL?
+> "rather than invest in an extra layer of caching architecture in front of your APIs, wouldn’t it be better to write smarter and more efficient SQL?"

 Lateral join allowing one to write explicit loops in SQL.